If you’re looking for the best Pennsylvania state parks for camping, scenery, and dog-friendly hiking adventures, this list is a great place to start!

 And Now…The List!

-To start with, the campground sites are nestled among the trees & the shower houses don’t have timer buttons!
+To start with, the campground sites are nestled among the trees, and the shower houses don’t have timer buttons!
 HOORAY!

-Take a short hike from the campground (or a little longer & more challenging one on the Beech Trail), and you are on the famous Great Allegheny Passage biking & hiking trail that starts in Pittsburgh & ends 150 miles later in Cumberland, Maryland.
+Take a short hike from the campground (or a little longer and more challenging one on the Beech Trail), and you are on the famous Great Allegheny Passage biking and hiking trail that starts in Pittsburgh and ends 150 miles later in Cumberland, Maryland.

-You can take the trail into town to view the main falls, shops, & eateries, or grab a paddle…the Youghiogheny River has best white water & calm river kayaking & canoeing in the state!
+You can take the trail into town to view the main falls, shops, and eateries, or grab a paddle…the Youghiogheny River has best white water and calm river kayaking and canoeing in the state!

 At the end of town, down the side road past Wilderness Voyagers, you’ll find the starting point (or ending point, depending where you begin) of the challenging 70-mile long Laurel Highlands Hiking Trail (LHHT).